 Top Tip: It’s so important to work quickly with the dough and not to handle it with your hands too much.
 You don’t want to melt the dough as you’ll get less of a flaky texture.

-How To Make The Jamaican Patties Beef Filling
+Making The Beef Filling

 Step Three: